JamieBort/Portfolio-Website/README.md

 - .gitignore - Specifies intentionally untracked files.
 See https://git-scm.com/docs/gitignore

+- FutureFeatures.md - Future features section of the repo.
+Here is listed the things I plan on adding to or modifying in the repo.

 - index.html - The landing page.
 This links to `./html/index.html`.

 - README.md - This readme file.